[British Asian films] have provided an authentic voice for all British Asians living here today.

 These films introduce a multitude of talents from all continents in all areas of film making.
 From the likes of directors and writers, to musicians and actors.

-DESIblitz takes a chronological look at the top 10 British Asian films from the last twenty years.
+DESIblitz takes a chronological look at some of the top 10 British Asian films ever to have been made.

 Bhaji on the Beach (1993)

 The film comments on the huge generation gap existing in this group of women.
-In South Asia, the word bhaji means stir-fry curry while in Urdu it means ‘older sister’.
+In South Asia, the word bhaji means stir-fry curry or a pakora like snack, while in Urdu it means ‘older sister’.

 The film was an international success that won several awards including a BAFTA for Syal’s script and screenplay.